swfisher/TMCLearnToCode/README.md

 * June  18, 2019  - Week 12 - Event Handling
 * June 25, 2019 - Week 13 - HTTP and Forms
 * July 2, 2019 - Week 14 - Node.js and Back End Applications

+## People:
+Kimberly Harris is the organizer of the TechMeColor meetup faciliating this course.
+Sam Fisher is the primary teacher for the course.
+Ben Lopata is a teaching assistant for the course.